 Tag(s): Vintage Radios

 My grandfather was a lathe operator and a turner who understood craftsmanship.
-He was adventurous and a jack-of-all-trades who knew how to fix almost anything in the house.
+He was adventurous and a jack-of-all-trades who could fix almost anything in the house.
 A trained policeman before the war, he also had a sober view of right and wrong and would not tolerate much nonsense from anyone.
 When he still worked shifts in the factory, he had to plan his free time wisely.
 In the winter it was mainly family time, which he loved to spend with his grandchildren when we came to visit.
 Besides working in the garden or building things out of wood and Lego together, I remember sitting with him at dusk, watching the headlights of passing cars create wondrous shapes on the ceiling of the living room, or listening to that very same Saba radio.

 Although the Saba Wildbad 100 does not use the now famous Saba Green Cone drivers (which are typically full-range with ALNICO magnets and are found in other models such as the Freiburg series) it does deliver lush and musky vocals and an engaging tonality with sufficient bass slam when driven at moderate living room volumes.
 Much like the Green Cone drivers, the Wildbad’s set of four drivers will start to sound flat, strained, and distorted when driven too hard.
 The 4 Watts tube amp power are just enough to reproduce the tonality and the power of a full human voice.
 In my opinion, it is this discipline that makes the Saba radios of this period so attractive.
 The Wildbad 100 produces vocals that have tangible substance and an almost forbidden allure.

 Pressing the first of the eight ivory buttons on the front, the EM84 tuning indicator tube flickers into action, without the unit making a sound.
 As the tube warms up to the radio station with an increasingly narrowing band, the sound of the radio begins with heavy distortion, until the amplifier tubes have gathered enough substance to drive the speakers.
 It then takes another five minutes for the Saba to sound complete and another fifteen minutes for it to sound at its best.
-The heat from the tubes can soon be felt as a warm glow above the wood cabinet.
+Soon, the heat from the tubes can be felt as a warm glow radiating above the wooden cabinet.
 Consider for a moment the flimsy plastic boomboxes that followed the Saba Wildbad in the 1970s and 1980s.
 Hardly any of them were tuned to the harmonics of the human voice.
 As a result, they sounded cold and lifeless by comparison.

 When my mother came to visit us at the North Sea a few weeks ago, I gave her a tour of our studio as it is now set up.
 She listened to our Martin Logan SL3 system with the superb Symphonic Line RG9 MK5 amplifier, Thorens TD 320 turntable, and Marantz CD-17 CD player, as well as to our Tannoy XT8f system with the legendary Symphonic Line RG9 MK3 amplifier.
 She enjoyed the music very much and became quite emotional at times.
 Later, as we were sewing the Molton curtains for the listening room, I turned on the Saba Wildbad radio.
 After some minutes she stopped sewing, and looked up: “Is that my father’s old radio?”
 She wanted to know.
 “It’s really very good.
 I had no idea it could sound like that.”
 And even though I have gathered lots of experience in setting up systems over the years and now know how to achieve tonal balance even in a complex setup, I was still amazed at the undeniable charm that the Saba Wildbad delivers straight off the bat.
-Sit with it in the dark for a while, and you will see.
+Sit with it in the dark for a while, and you will understand why its charm endures.

 SABA is the acronym of Schwarzwälder Apparate-Bau-Anstalt, a privately owned company founded in 1923 in Villingen, Germany, by Hermann Schultze.
 Initially, it produced clocks and household appliances, but soon expanded into radio technology during the 1920s and 1930s.
 By the 1950s, the SABA brand had become well-known for its high-quality radios and television sets and gained a reputation for excellent sound quality, especially with models like the Freiburg series that featured the famous automatic station search and high-end "green cone" speakers.